muhammadaldacher/Analog-Design-of-LDO-with-PMOS-pass-device/README.md

 # Analog-Design-of-LDO-with-PMOS-pass-device

 This project discusses the design procedure of a conventional Low Dropout Voltage Regulator (LDO) circuit.
-The circuit consists of 2 stages, a 5-transistor operational transconductance amplifier (OTA) & a pass transistor, designed in 45nm CMOS technology.
+The circuit consists of 2 stages, a 5-transistor operational transconductance amplifier (OTA) & a pass transistor.
 The circuit produces a regulated voltage of 0.9V using a reference voltage of 0.75V & a supply of 1.2V.

 ![image](https://github.com/muhammadaldacher/Analog-Design-of-LDO-with-PMOS-pass-device/assets/27668656/04c15b09-c090-4b91-b35d-f87cfd97c3be)
 ---------------------------------